dhruvin6122/dhruvin6122_AssignmentRepo./Final Assignment/readme.md

-Here’s the `README.md` for your Ethereum Lottery DApp based on the given format:

----

 # 🎲 Ethereum Lottery DApp

 ### This decentralized application (DApp) allows users to participate in a lottery on the Ethereum blockchain.
 Participants send Ether to enter the lottery, and the contract manager picks a winner at random.
 The winner can then claim the prize.